cakephp/docs/en/core-libraries/behaviors/tree.rst

     :param $recursive: The number of levels deep to fetch associated records

-    This method will return data similar to :ref:`model-find-list`, with an indented prefix
+    This method will return data similar to :ref:`model-find-list`, with an underscored prefix
     to show the structure of your data.
 Below is an example of what you can expect this method to return::